Independent comparisonAll prices in AUD

 Do Wix and Squarespace charge payment processing fees?

 There are two layers.
-Card processing is handled by a payment provider: Wix publishes its own Wix Payments rate of 1.9% plus $0.30 per transaction, and on either platform you can instead connect a gateway like Stripe or PayPal, whose rate it then sets.
-The calculator estimates this line, so treat it as a guide.
-On platform transaction fees, Wix charges 0% on e-commerce plans and Squarespace charges 0% on its Commerce plans.
+Card processing is handled by a payment provider: Wix publishes its own Wix Payments rate of 1.9% per transaction, and on either platform you can instead connect a gateway like Stripe or PayPal, whose rate it then sets.
+The calculator above estimates this line and shows the full per-transaction cost, so treat it as a guide.
+On platform transaction fees, Wix charges 0% on e-commerce plans, and Squarespace charges 3% on its entry Basic plan, dropping to 0% on Core and above.

 Which is better for a small online store?

-Wix suits a feature-rich small store that wants the lowest entry price, the widest template choice and a deep app market to bolt on extras.
-Squarespace suits a design-led brand or a portfolio with a shop attached, where a smaller set of polished templates matters more than raw flexibility or app count.
+Wix suits a feature-rich small store that wants the widest template choice and a deep app market to bolt on extras.
+Squarespace suits a design-led brand or a portfolio with a shop attached, where a smaller set of polished templates and a lower starting price matter more than raw flexibility or app count.

 How does MerchantCompare compare Wix and Squarespace?